FarisHijazi/aimux/USAGE_EXAMPLES.md

 cd /path/to/legacy-code  # No git

 # Create isolated copies for experimentation
-uzi prompt --no-worktree --agents claude:3 "Modernize the codebase to use ES6+"
+aimux prompt --no-worktree --agents claude:3 "Modernize the codebase to use ES6+"

 # Each agent works independently
 # No git knowledge required